Sichuan partridge: Status and conservation

-The Sichuan partridge is listed as Endangered on the IUCN Red List.
+The Sichuan partridge is listed as Vulnerable on the IUCN Red List.
 Before 1998 there was no ban on logging, and Chinese forestry authorities paid little to no attention to the ecosystems and habitats these broadleaf forest partridges are often living in.
 Most of their habitat was divided in forest farms.
 With a decrease in Sichuan partridge's habitat the population of the species greatly became at risk.
 This was until the National Forest Protection Programme was enacted, where deforestation became prohibited in this region especially stopping of deforestation in upper Yangtze.
 This has halted the threat temporarily, but other factors including traditions of livestock browsing, bamboo shoot and medicinal plant collection all affect the habitat of this species.
 Hunting is another large problem for the decrease of these partridges.
 The long-term survival is unknown.

 Conservation plans are hindered by the lack of knowledge of the need for these birds.
 According to this study, the Sichuan partridge shows no real preference between a primary broadleaf and a replant broadleaf forest.
 The planted broadleaf forest have about five dominant tree species and within only 15-20 years the planted resembles a primary forest.
 This can result in a larger habitat for this species of partridge.
 These new reserves, which have been protected since 1998, are thought to allow a stable population of the Sichuan partridge.